tokenspice/tokenspice/README.md

 So, try playing with different parameter values and see what the results are.

-Just follow the same flow as part A. You can use different output directories for each setting if you like.
-Or simply store the resulting images into a slide deck as you go (that's a workflow I like).

-## Play with different structures
+## Changing Sim Structures

-Up until now, we've only played with parameters.
-But TokenSPICE is allows for change in the structure too.
+TokenSPICE allows for change in the structure too.

 The file `engine/SimState.py` is the "netlist" that wires up "agents".
 Each agent "does its thing" on each time step.
 The main result is that the agent may update its wallet (holds USD and OCEAN), or another internal state variable of the agent.